News

 Featured News

-2026 Spring Bird Count Preliminary Results
+2026 Spring Bird Count Results

 Joe Suchecki - DuPage County Compiler

-The annual Spring Bird Count was conducted on Saturday May 9th, when over 100 DuPage birders spread out across the county to participate in this statewide event.
+The annual Spring Bird Count was conducted on Saturday May 9, 2026, when over 100 DuPage birders spread out across the county to participate in this statewide event.
 The weather during the count was just about perfect with mild temperatures and fair skies.
 With good conditions, our very skilled DuPage birders were expecting a good count for the day.

 In all, birders tallied 180 species and over 25,000 birds for the count.
 The 180 species was slightly above the average number of species seen over the last 20 years and tied the results from last year.
 Our most commonly seen birds were the Red-winged Blackbird, American Robin, Canada Goose, Tree Swallow, and House Sparrow.
 That list of the five most common birds has pretty much stayed the same over the last few years.
+A complete list of the birds seen is available here: All Areas Spring 2026 Summary.

 More Recent News

 The DBC Board is pleased to present Mini-Tutorials on the DBC YouTube Channel.
-This week we launch the mini-tutorial comparing two feeder-visiting finches, the House Finch and the Purple Finch.
+This week we launch the Mini-tutorial on the field marks and habitats of all five of DuPage County’s wren species: House Wren, Carolina Wren, Winter Wren, Sedge Wren, and Marsh Wren.
 Presented by Denis Kania.
 As meetings and field trips have been canceled for the short term due to the Covid-19 quarantine the Board offers a way to connect with you and enrich your birding experience.
-We are tapping the expertise of DBC President Denis Kania, who will record a range of Mini-Tutorials to provide bird identification strategies for challenging birds, tips for using our checklist, understanding parts of a bird, […]
+We are tapping the expertise of DBC President Denis Kania, who will record a range of Mini-Tutorials to provide bird identification […]

 Scroll to Top